 Given the tight timeframes with assessment, the main source of formative feedback is from your supervisor.

 Oral presentations are marked by academic staff independent of the supervision of the project.
 The presentations are scheduled during Weeks 10, 11 or 12.
-Presenters may elect to present during the Monday or Tuesday of SWOTVAC providing this does not impact exam preparation.
+Presenters may elect to present during SWOTVAC providing this does not impact exam preparation.

 - How should I go about writing my report?